Question: Polar questions

 Different languages may use different mechanisms to distinguish polar ("yes-no") questions from declarative statements (in addition to the question mark).
 English is one of a small number of languages which use word order.
 Another example is French:

 Cross-linguistically, the most common method of marking a polar question is with an interrogative particle, such as the Japanese か ka, Mandarin 吗 ma and Polish czy.

 Other languages use verbal morphology, such as the -n verbal postfix in the Tunica language.

 Of the languages examined in the World Atlas of Language Structures, only one, Atatláhuca–San Miguel Mixtec, was found to have no distinction between declaratives and polar questions.

 Intonation

 Most languages have an intonational pattern which is characteristic of questions (often involving a raised pitch at the end, as in English).

-In some languages, such as Italian, intonation is the sole distinction.

 In some languages, such as English, or Russian, a rising declarative is a sentence which is syntactically declarative but is understood as a question by the use of a rising intonation.
 For example, "You're not using this?"

 On the other hand, there are English dialects (Southern Californian English, New Zealand English) in which rising declaratives (the "uptalk") do not constitute questions.
 However it is established that in English there is a distinction between assertive rising declaratives and inquisitive rising declaratives, distinguished by their prosody.